kosall5220/sep11-freedom-project/blog/entry01.md

     * Website about this problem: [cdc.gov](https://www.cdc.gov/emotional-well-being/about/index.html)

 #### Next step
-The next step of the EDP is to plan the most promising solution.
+The next step of the EDP is to **plan the most promising solution**.
 I will start to brainstorm and plan out how my app will look and work.

 ### My Tool

 For my project I want to give users the ability to make entries to preserve their memories, but there has to be a way to save these entries.
 Where would these entries be stored?

-To deal with this problem I plan to use the JS tool [Firebase](https://firebase.google.com/).
-Firebase is a platform developed by Google that provides tools for building or improving applications, such as real-time databases, authentication, hosting, analytics, and file storage.
+To deal with this problem I plan to use the JS tool [Firebase](https://firebase.google.com/). **Firebase** is a platform developed by Google that provides tools for building or improving applications, such as real-time databases, authentication, hosting, analytics, and file storage.
 For my app I plan to use Firebase to create a database in order to store all of the user's entries.

 #### Learning my tool

 Currently I am learning how to use Firebase.
 I’ve logged my progress in this [learning log](../tool/learning-log.md).
 Here’s what I’ve learned so far:

- I learned how to get started with firebase by following the first 4 videos from the [“Getting Started With Firebase 9”](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jERUGvbudErNCeSZHWUVlb) playlist by Net Ninja on youtube.

 ##### Why use firebase?
 Firebase is useful for developers because it allows them to focus on the front end of their app without having to worry about the backend.